Leonardo-Boss/suckless-site/dwm.suckless.org/patches/systray/index.md

 A simple system tray implementation.
 Multi-monitor is also supported.
 The tray is following the selected monitor.

+In case icons disappear when toggling the bar, try a different font size in dwm.
+This has helped at least in one case with pidgin.

 Download
 --------
 * [dwm-systray-20190208-cb3f58a.diff](dwm-systray-20190208-cb3f58a.diff) (24K)